 Functions of Hydrocortisone

 Hydrocortisone has countless functions in the body.
 Dr. Hertoghe summarizes its main functions, particularly with regard to increasing energy and stress resistance.
-He notes that in adequately functioning adrenal glands, an increase in energy can be felt 3 to 15 minutes after hydrocortisone increases due to exposure to stress.
-Hydrocortisone increases energy in response to stress in a number of ways.
-It increases available glucose which the body uses to produce energy in the cells.
-It activates dopamine (a neurotransmitter hormone that increases energy and well-being) in the brain.
-It increases the supply of blood, oxygen, and nutrients to the brain and other tissues by increasing blood pressure.
-And it burns fat stores.
+He notes that inadequately functioning adrenal glands, an increase in energy can be felt 3 to 15 minutes after hydrocortisone increases due to exposure to stress.
+Hydrocortisone increases energy in response to stress in a number of ways:

-Dr. Hertoghe also explains the anti-inflammatory action of hydrocortisone is mediated through its effects on white blood cells and reducing collagen formation.
-Lastly, Dr. Hertoghe describes two little known effects of hydrocortisone; its antioxidant activity and its ability to break down fat.
+Dr. Hertoghe explains the anti-inflammatory action of hydrocortisone is mediated through its effects on white blood cells and reducing collagen formation.
+He also describes two little-known effects of hydrocortisone: its antioxidant activity and its ability to break down fat.

 While severe hydrocortisone deficiencies, such as Addison’s disease, are rare, mild adrenal deficiencies are widespread.
 Dr. Jefferies writes that the diminished production of hydrocortisone may be traced directly to the adrenal gland.
 Dr. Hertoghe describes hydrocortisone deficiencies where glands in the brain do not secrete enough of the hormones necessary to stimulate the adrenal glands.
 For example, the pituitary gland may not release enough adrenocorticotropic hormone (ACTH) or the hypothalamus may not release enough corticotropin-releasing hormone (CRH).
 Further complications may be due to issues with hydrocortisone receptors and with binding proteins.
 Dr. Hertoghe suggests testing for cortisol binding globulin (CBG) in women who have used birth control pills as they may have elevated levels of CBG.
 CBG can bind up hydrocortisone and make it unavailable for use by the body.